Audi A4 allroad Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi A4 allroad are $1,556 a year for full coverage.
-Comprehensive costs an estimated $332 each year, collision costs $610, and liability insurance costs around $456.
-Buying just liability costs as low as $508 a year, with insurance for high-risk drivers costing around $3,378.
-16-year-old drivers pay the highest rates at $5,790 a year or more.
+The average insurance rates for an Audi A4 allroad are $1,556 a year including full coverage.
+Comprehensive costs approximately $332 each year, collision insurance costs $610, and liability costs $456.
+Liability-only insurance costs as little as $508 a year, and high-risk driver insurance costs around $3,378.
+Teens cost the most to insure at up to $5,790 a year.

 Average premium for full coverage: $1,556

-Price estimates include $500 policy deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all states and A4 allroad models.
+Rates are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all 50 U.S. states and A4 allroad models.

-For an average driver, Audi A4 allroad insurance prices go from the low end price of $508 for basic liability insurance to a high rate of $3,378 for high-risk insurance.
+For a driver around age 40, Audi A4 allroad insurance rates range from as low as $508 for minimum levels of liability insurance to a high rate of $3,378 for high-risk insurance.

 Use the form below to get customized rates for your location.